abdullahqasim01/taskit/README.md

 ## 🔧 Installation

-1. Install from the VS Code Marketplace (search for taskit on marketplace.)
+1. Install from the VS Code Marketplace (search for todoit on marketplace.)

 ## 📋 Requirements